 We've reported often on the growing interest among top financial firms in asset building and financial inclusion.
 Maybe it's that these giants feel guilty for helping cause a financial crisis that devastated the wealth of America's communities of colors.
 Or maybe it's that they've finally grasped that helping low-income people improve at saving and managing money translates into more customers down the line.
 We tend to suspect the latter motive is driving the train, since many financial services companies are working to promote financial inclusion on a global level.

-Regardless, it's a striking trend, and you can see a good example of how it's growing in who's funding the upcoming Assets Learning Conference that in Washington D.C. from September 28-30.
+Regardless, it's a striking trend, and you can see a good example of how it's growing in who's funding the upcoming Assets Learning Conference in Washington D.C. from September 28-30.
 The Corporation for Enterprise Development says that a cadre of top financial firms—Citi, JPMorgan Chase, Prudential and Wells Fargo—have each contributed $250,000 to support this year’s event.
 The ALC is a bi-yearly gathering of nonprofit professionals, advocates, policy researchers, philanthropists and private sector representatives who discuss creating an “opportunity economy” in the U.S.

 Like so many nonprofit initiatives, asset building involves communication and collaboration across multiple sectors, between people and organizations that don’t necessarily see eye to eye.
 The ALC takes on that challenge, and is just one part of CFED’s longstanding campaign to help the poor improve their financial situation.